UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 If you have obtained a free copy of this book please consider purchasing  a copy from Amazon Kindle to show your support for author's efforts.

+# Updates

 I hope you will find this book a good reference.

 If you previously purchased the book on Kindle, I suggest to occasionally delete it from your device and download it again to get the newest version.
+The date at the beginning should be an indicator.